 The American Anthropological Association has its own citation style and paper format, described in the AAA Style Guide.

-AAA is based primarily on the Chicago Manual of Style.
+AAA Style Guide is based primarily on the Chicago Manual of Style, 17th Edition.
 When the AAA Style Guide above doesn't specify a rule, you can follow Chicago Style.
-See Diana Hacker's guide to Chicago style.
+See Chicago Manual of Style Online.

 To format citations in the text of your anthropology paper: